How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Example of How Age and Health Impact Your Rates

-A male client who is 35 years old and has a preferred rating is looking for $500K of coverage for a 30 year term.
+A 35-year-old male client with a preferred rating seeks $500K coverage for a 30-year term.
 His premiums are about $50.00.

 Layering Your Life Insurance